Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Charlotte Stats and Trends

-- The 49ers have been underdogs by 9.5 points or more three times this year and covered the spread once.
+- In Charlotte's 11 games this season, it has five wins against the spread.

-- Charlotte's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- The 49ers have covered the spread once this year when underdogs by 9.5 points or more (in three chances).

-- Charlotte is 4-2-1 against the spread and 5-2 overall when the team scores more than 27 points.
+- Charlotte is 4-2-1 against the spread and 5-2 overall in games when it puts up more than 27.0 points.

-- This year the 49ers have turned the ball over 16 times, four more than the Monarchs' takeaways (12).
+- The 49ers have turned the ball over four more times (16 total) than the Monarchs have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.